Skip to main content

 Prepare the Service Instance

-When performing disaster recovery, it is necessary to have some information about the original instance holding the data to be recovered, as we need to locate the correct backup collection and, if necessary, create a fresh instance with the same settings:
+When performing disaster recovery, it is necessary to have some information about the original Service Instance holding the data to be recovered, as we need to locate the correct backup collection and, if necessary, create a fresh Service Instance with the same settings:

 Dashboard URLThe URL to the Dashboard of the Service Instance.
 Used to retrieve the Backup GUID.

-Backup GUIDThe GUID which the a9s Backup Manager is using to refer to backups of a given instance.
+Backup GUIDThe GUID which the a9s Backup Manager is using to refer to backups of a given Service Instance.

 Backup Encryption KeyThe encryption key used to encrypt the backup